kineticsystem/vscode_ros2/README.md

 You should also install the extension called [Microsoft Docker](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker), which allows you to work with containers and images.

-For more information, see VSCode document [Attach to a running container](https://code.visualstudio.com/docs/devcontainers/attach-container).
+For more information, see the VSCode document [Attach to a running container](https://code.visualstudio.com/docs/devcontainers/attach-container).

 ## Sourcing your ROS Dependencies